Enabling smallcase Offers for the greater audience using Kafka

 Nah!
 Just kidding we just used a simple function provided by underscore, template.

-We use this to interpolate <%= … %> values with the specific user's properties dynamically and then parsing it to JSON.
+values with the specific user's properties dynamically and then parsing it to JSON.

 This helps us create a query ready to be executed.